-The Nurse Family Partnership is administered by the North Carolina Department of Health and Human Services-Division of Public Health, Women's and Children's Health Section, Children and Youth Branch.
+The Nurse-Family Partnership is administered by the North Carolina Department of Health and Human Services-Division of Child and Family Wellness, While Child Health Section.

-The Division of Public Health collaborated with the Alliance of Evidence-Based Programs in North Carolina to provide braided funding for the support of Nurse Family Partnership Projects.
+The Division of Child and Family Wellness collaborated with the Alliance of Evidence-Based Programs in North Carolina to provide braided funding for the support of Nurse-Family Partnership Projects.
 Contracts were awarded to local health departments through an application process which was designed and implemented through the Alliance.